DSSG-paratransit/main_repo/README.md

-# dssg_paratransit
+# University of Washington
+# Data Science for Social Good (Summer 2015)
+# King County Metro Access Paratransit

+DSSG Fellows: Emily Andrulis, Rohan Aras, Frank Fineis, Kristen Garofali, Kivan Polimis eScience Data Scientists: Valentina Staneva, Joe Hellerstein Project Lead: Anat Caspi, Taskar Center for Accessible Technology

-#Access_Analysis_Rproject folder:
+# Access_Analysis_Project folder:

-The Rproj has a directory called "Scripts" that contains various scripts in Python and R, which help do different analyses of the data.
+The "Scripts" directory contains various scripts in Python and R, which help do different analyses of the data.
+The "notebooks" folder contains Python notebooks of various analyses while the "reports" directory contains reports .Rmd and .html output.

 Place all relevant data .csv files in the "data" directory to have easy access to it.

-#System Recovery Folder:
+# System Recovery Folder:

--Should contain all files related to our system recovery algorithm -The main file should be calling functions from the other files to run our algorithm
+- Contains all files related to our system recovery algorithm
+- The main file calls functions from the other files to run our algorithm

-#What our algorithm does:
+# What our algorithm does:
 - Takes real time data
 - Cleans data
 - Accepts and formats unscheduled requests
-- Finds the best insertion for unscheduled requests onto a previously scheduled bus route -Compares the cost for handling unscheduled requests by inserting onto scheduled bus routes, calling a taxi, or creating a new bus run
+- Finds the best insertion for unscheduled requests onto a previously scheduled bus route
+- Compares the cost for handling unscheduled requests by inserting onto scheduled bus routes, calling a taxi, or creating a new bus run

-#To install and run webapp:
+# To install and run webapp:
-##OSX install instructions (Maverick & Yosemite):
+## OSX install instructions (Maverick & Yosemite):
 1. Installing python with Anaconda<br>

 Download an install Python 2.7 from [`here`] (http://continuum.io/downloads#all) (keep the default settings).